-Pa sees 643 more COVID-19 cases; Fayette, Greene counts remain the same
+PA sees 643 more COVID-19 cases; Fayette, Greene counts remain the same

-An additional 643 new cases of COVID-19 were reported in Pennsylvania on Sunday, as were four more deaths related to the virus.
+An additional 643 new cases of COVID-19 were reported in Pennsylvania on Sunday, as were four more deaths related to the coronavirus.

 The increase brings the state’s total number of cases to 3,394 and the number of deaths to 38, according to the state Department of Health.